-10 Waste Management Myths That Cost You Time and Money
+10 Waste Management Myths That Cost Not Only Time But Money

-Commercial waste management often bears a reputation for being costly, time consuming and complex to manage across multiple locations.
-While this can be true if you work with some companies, or try to handle the job yourself, not all waste management providers are the same.
-However, most facilities managers and purchasing directors don’t realize they may be getting a raw deal since they don’t possess the in-depth waste industry experience needed to evaluate it or they don’t know which industry-specific questions to ask in order to choose the best vendor.
+Commercial waste management often has the reputation for being expensive, time consuming and difficult to manage across multiple locations.
+While this can ring true working with some companies, or in trying to handle the job yourself, the fact is not all waste management providers are the same.
+Most facilities managers and purchasing directors don’t realize they may be getting a raw deal since they don’t possess the in-depth waste industry experience needed to evaluate it or they don’t know which industry-specific questions to ask in order to choose the best vendor.

 We are dispelling ten widespread waste management myths to help you sort through what’s real and what’s rubbish, check out our tips to secure a fair deal on high-quality service from a reliable commercial waste services provider.

 1. It doesn’t matter who handles my waste.

 The truth is, which waste management company you choose can make all the difference.
 If you’re consistently experiencing a disengaged or passive provider, late pickups or overflowing receptacles, it’s time to dump your current provider.

-A pro-active waste management consultant will not only help you achieve your sustainability or ESG goals, but will help you plan for peak seasons, special events and temporary changes to your waste removal needs while also, returning your service levels back to normal after the event has concluded.
+A pro-active waste managed services provider will not only help you achieve your sustainability or ESG goals, but will help you plan for peak seasons, special events and temporary changes to your waste removal needs while also, returning your service levels back to normal after the event has concluded.
 Choose a management company that will analyze your locations and determine which ones require a pre-approved service increase for seasonal situations, while avoiding across-the-board seasonal changes.

 To test if a waste services company will work pro-actively on your behalf, ask what steps they take to protect you from unexpected waste fee increases or surcharges and what their success rates are.

 2. Waste removal price increases are impossible to avoid.

 Unfortunately, this is a common misperception.
 The truth is that you can avoid many unexpected price increases by negotiating with reputable haulers, agreeing to certain price increase parameters up-front and carefully reviewing all bills before allowing a price increase to pass through.

-Instead of fighting with vendors over individual invoices, search for a waste management consultant that is skilled at identifying erroneous cost increases.
-Look for providers with enough industry experience to determine whether a surcharge is reasonable or improper.
-Your waste management partner should not only audit your waste invoices on a regular basis to assess the validity of any fee increases, but more importantly, should possess a solid track record for mitgating those price increases.
+Instead of fighting with vendors over individual invoices, search for a waste managed services provider that is skilled at routinely identifying erroneous cost increases.
+Look for providers with enough industry experience to determine whether a surcharge is reasonable or excessive.
+Your waste management partner should not only audit your waste invoices on a regular basis to assess the validity of any fee increases, but more importantly, should possess a solid track record for mitigating those price increases.
 Ask to see a reduction scorecard or similar report.

 Additionally, the company you choose should be able to demonstrate the structured systems they use to resolve invoice issues, contest price increases and ensure billing accuracy.
 Ask your provider to explain the resources they allocate to this process.